zacksmash/laravel-new/README.md

 ## Other Templates

-Here are a list of other open source projects that you can use as a starting template for your next project.
+Here is a list of other open source projects that you can use as a starting template for your next project.

 #### [Cachet](https://github.com/cachethq/cachet)